awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 ## Font Awesome Icons Cannot Easily be Used

-Icons like fontawesome icons are not supporteded in Buttons.
+Icons like fontawesome icons are not supported in Buttons.

 I needed Buttons with Icons for my navigation which cannot use the Bootstrap `<a class="nav-link" href="#">`.

 I cannot navigate in my single page app using urls.
 That is not supported

 I could develop a multi page app that Panel serves via urls.
 But then I would loose my application state when navigating between pages.

+BUT.
+I FOUND A WAY TO IMPLEMENT IT MY SELF.

 ## There is no Browser URL widget